 Local Spanish youth love to gather mostly on Friday and Saturday nights at deli shops.
 The main product served there is jamon in many variations and the decor is jamon legs hanging from the walls!
 In my opinion, these shops are nothing special but Spanish people love to gather there in small group of friends to talk loud, eat basic tapas, and drink cheap alcohol.
 It is an interesting local food habit to observe but I was not fan at all, hence I did not give it a try.
 However, if you want to feel like a local you may want to experience this once.

-When to go & Where to stay
+When to go & Where to stay in Madrid

 Autumn is a good season to visit Madrid because on the one hand it is shortly after the end of high season and the excessive tourism and on the other hand the weather is still mild and allows you to enjoy the city on foot.
 If you are visiting Madrid for the first time I am sure that you would like to see as many attractions as possible.
 Hence, staying in the city center and more particularly in Sol area is a must since all the top sights are a short walking distance or a metro station away from center.
 Puerta del Sol is like the Times Square of Madrid and It is very busy and full of young and older group of people, who meet there to drink, talk and socialize.